Diclofenac

-Diclofenac, sold under the brand name Voltaren, among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain and inflammatory diseases such as gout.
-It is taken by mouth or rectally in a suppository, used by injection, or applied to the skin.
-Improvements in pain last for as much as eight hours.
-It is also available in combination with misoprostol in an effort to decrease stomach problems.
+Diclofenac, sold under the brand name Voltaren among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain and inflammatory diseases such as gout.
+It can be taken orally (swallowed by mouth), inserted rectally as a suppository, injected intramuscularly, injected intravenously, applied to the skin topically, or through eye drops.
+Improvements in pain last up to eight hours.
+It is also available as the fixed-dose combination diclofenac/misoprostol (Arthrotec) to help protect the stomach; however, proton pump inhibitors such as omeprazole are typically first-line since they are at least as effective as misoprostol, but with better tolerability.

 Common side effects include abdominal pain, gastrointestinal bleeding, nausea, dizziness, headache, and swelling.
 Serious side effects may include heart disease, stroke, kidney problems, and stomach ulceration.
 Use is not recommended in the third trimester of pregnancy.
 It is likely safe during breastfeeding.
 Diclofenac is believed to work by decreasing the production of prostaglandins, like other drugs in this class.

-Diclofenac was patented in 1965 by J.R.
-Geigy AG; it came into medical use in the United States in 1988.
-It is available as a generic medication.
-In 2020, it was the 72nd most commonly prescribed medication in the United States, with more than 9million prescriptions.
-It is available as a sodium or potassium salt.
-It is also widely used for livestock; such use was responsible for the Indian vulture crisis, during which in a few years 95% of the country's vulture population was killed, and in many countries agricultural use is now forbidden.
+In 2023, it was the 73rd most commonly prescribed medication in the United States, with more than 9 million prescriptions.
+It is available as its acid or in two salts, as either diclofenac sodium or potassium.

 Medical uses

-Diclofenac is used to treat pain, inflammatory disorders, and dysmenorrhea.
+Diclofenac is used to treat pain related to arthritis, dysmenorrhea, rheumatic diseases and other inflammatory disorders, kidney stones and gallstones.

-Pain

-Inflammatory disorders may include musculoskeletal complaints, especially arthritis, rheumatoid arthritis, polymyositis, dermatomyositis, osteoarthritis, dental pain, temporomandibular joint (TMJ) pain, spondylarthritis, ankylosing spondylitis, gout attacks, and pain management in cases of kidney stones and gallstones.
 An additional indication is the treatment of acute migraines.
-Diclofenac is used commonly to treat mild to moderate postoperative or post-traumatic pain, in particular when inflammation is also present, and is effective against menstrual pain and endometriosis.
+Diclofenac is used to treat mild to moderate postoperative or post-traumatic pain, in particular when inflammation is also present.

+Diclofenac ophthalmic is indicated for the treatment of postoperative inflammation in people who have undergone cataract extraction and for the temporary relief of pain and photophobia in people undergoing corneal refractive surgery.
-Diclofenac is also available in topical forms and has been found to be useful for osteoarthritis but not other types of long-term musculoskeletal pain.

-It may also help with actinic keratosis, and acute pain caused by minor strains, sprains, and contusions (bruises).
+Diclofenac is also available in topical forms and is useful for osteoarthritis but not other types of long-term musculoskeletal pain.
+Diclofenac may also help with actinic keratosis and with acute pain caused by minor strains, sprains and contusions.

 In many countries, eye drops are sold to treat acute and chronic nonbacterial inflammation of the anterior part of the eyes (such as postoperative states).
 The eye drops have also been used to manage pain for traumatic corneal abrasion.